Go back

 It used multicast, and no one knew.

-This is where an intent-based automated system can be a lifesaver for network engineers troubleshooting real-world problems.
+This is where automated, intent-based network diagnosis can be a lifesaver for network engineers troubleshooting real-world problems.
 I had network monitors, but I needed a mechanism that could continuously monitor the network characteristics and check them against baseline configurations and be triggered by ITSM and monitoring tools to automatically capture critical information at the time of the incident in the ticket, including the network diagnosis.
 Luckily, I can use an intent, a no-code executable automation unit, containing steps to automatically deliver data about routing tables, interfaces statistics, ephemeral network information, and even the path an application is taking just as an incident occurs.
 I can even do this interactively on my own or via a self-service bot!

 The main site was the only place the application was used, so this was never a thought.
 But now that it was being used across layer 3 boundaries to another location, the network and the application needed to have multicast properly configured for communication to work.